 I admit it.
 I am guilty.
 I sometimes choose books by their covers.
 Or their titles.
 And I readily admit that It was for both the cover and the title that I chose to read Reconstructing Amelia by Kimberly McCreight.
-I wrote about it in my post A story of love and loss on so many levels.
+I wrote about it this review: Reconstructing Amelia by Kimberly McCreight

 After reading (and absolutely loving) that book I eagerly anticipated another work from that author.

 So when Where they found her was published I snapped it up as quickly as my little wi-fi router would transmit.

 Beware: This book grabs you by the heart and drags you into its deepest darkest depths and will not let you go!

 Hooked from the moment you learn that the body discovered in the river is a newborn until you learn the truth about how she came to be there.

 Many times through the course of the novel I had figured out what happened.
 Many times I was wrong.
 And trust me, there is much to speculate about in this book.